 - You can also use your rice cooker to prepare brown rice.
-If you do, ensure you use the same cups of water as your rice.
+If you do, ensure you use the ratio of water to rice as if you are cooking on the stove.
 Similarly, ensure that your rice sits on warming mode between five and ten minutes to avoid stickiness.

 - You can serve your brown rice alongside various stews and soups.
 You can have it with vegetables, beans, chicken, meat stew, tofu and so forth.

 - The best way to cook rice for weight loss is boiling instead of frying.
-Avoid cooking methods that increase the fat content in your meals, unless instructed otherwise by your dietitian.
+If trying to lose weight, you may want to avoid cooking methods that increase the fat (and therefore calorie) content in your meals.

 Rice is generally a high carb and starchy food.
 Therefore, eating too much of it can make you add weight.
-Experts conducted a study to determine the effects of eating both white and brown rice within one year.
+Researchers conducted a study with Japanese factory workers to determine the effects of eating both white and brown rice within one year (9).

 In contrast, they discovered that eating white rice within the same timeframe resulted in weight gain.
 The weight gain was more profound in individuals who did not exercise.